khulnasoft/integrations-core/azure_active_directory/README.md

 ## Overview

 Azure Active Directory is a cloud hosted Active Directory offering by Microsoft Azure.
-This integration allows you to ingest your [Azure AD activity logs][1] (audit and sign-in logs) to Datadog.
+This integration allows you to ingest your [Azure AD activity logs][1] (audit and sign-in logs) to Khulnasoft.

 ## Setup

 ### Installation

-This integration forwards logs to Datadog using Azure with Event Hubs.
+This integration forwards logs to Khulnasoft using Azure with Event Hubs.
 Configure Azure AD to forward activity logs to the event hub.

 ### Configuration

-1. Set up the log forwarding pipeline from Azure to Datadog using Event Hubs by following the [Send Azure Logs to Datadog][2] guide.
+1. Set up the log forwarding pipeline from Azure to Khulnasoft using Event Hubs by following the [Send Azure Logs to Khulnasoft][2] guide.

 2. In Azure portal, select _Azure Active Directory > Monitoring > Audit logs_.